nus-cs2113-AY2021S2/tp/docs/team/hazelhedmine.md

 ### Overview

-UniTrack is a one-stop university tracker designed and created to help NUS students keep track of all the resources needed for their modules.
+UniTracker is a one-stop university tracker designed and created to help NUS students keep track of all the resources needed for their modules.
 It also includes helpful features such as a CAP simulator and a task manager.
 The user can interact with it using a Command Line Interface (CLI).
 UniTracker was created with Java, and has about 7 kLOC.